Eldeston/Creative-Computing/Year 2 - Semester 2/2 - Creative Industry/Documents/Orion Script Presentation v1.0.md

 - Xavier Bernardo : Documenter, Designer
 - Vince Caballero : Designer, Developer

 Orion is a team of six individuals, equipped with their knowledge and expertise to collaborate and develop online solutions to working clients and companies.
-Orion evolves to become an organization pursuing creativity and knowledge.
+Orion constantly evolves to become an organization pursuing creativity and knowledge and to point others towards the same creativity and knowledge.
 # Who Is FDR Sports Academy?
 *(Brent: 1 minute)*